 A second order non-linear polynomial equation (2) shown below was used to fit the data.

-Y=β0+i=1nβiXi+i=1nβiXi2+i=1n-1j=i+1nβijXij+ε, (2)
+(2)

 where Y is response for the amylase activity (U/mg); independent variables are represented as Xi and Xj; β0 is the model constant; βi, βii, βij are denoted as the linear, square and the interaction effect respectively.
 Xi and Xj are independent variables and ε is the random error in the above equation.
 Design Expert 8.0 programme is used to perform response surface graphs.